 The purpose of exceptions is to exclude specific intervals from the data selection interval.
 This is necessary when unusual data is recorded for the time series and this unusual data distorts the forecast.

 For example, a 12-hour 100% cpu_busy interval caused by a broken script.
 Even after the problem is fixed (script stopped), the abnormal data remains and causes the forecast to be inaccurate.
-Another example is a data gap, where collection stopped for a while, and this may impact the forecast accuracy.
+Another example is a data gap, where collection stopped for a while, and this can impact the forecast accuracy.
 ATSD algorithms cannot automatically identify and discard abnormal records, and Exception is a manual solution for it.

 |Metric||Metric to which the exception applies.|